aws/sagemaker-python-sdk/doc/frameworks/tensorflow/upgrade_from_legacy.rst

 Predictors
 ----------

-If you want to use your model for endpoints, then you can use the :class:`sagemaker.predictor.RealTimePredictor` class instead of the legacy ``sagemaker.tensorflow.TensorFlowPredictor`` class:
+If you want to use your model for endpoints, then you can use the :class:`sagemaker.predictor.Predictor` class instead of the legacy ``sagemaker.tensorflow.TensorFlowPredictor`` class:

 .. code:: python

     from sagemaker.model import FrameworkModel
-    from sagemaker.predictor import RealTimePredictor
+    from sagemaker.predictor import Predictor

     model = FrameworkModel(
         ...
-        predictor_cls=RealTimePredictor,
+        predictor_cls=Predictor,
     )

     predictor = model.deploy(...)